votqanh/typeracer-bot/README.md

 TypeRacer Bot

 Requirements:
-- selenium (install pip, then type 'pip install selenium' in the command line and enter or install in it your virtual environment)
+- Selenium (install pip, then type 'pip install selenium' in the command line and enter or install in it your virtual environment)
 - Chrome
 - Corresponding chromedriver version (https://chromedriver.chromium.org/downloads)